 - 1/4 cup roasted white sesame seeds Add to list

 Heat oil in a pan over medium heat.
-Add cumin seeds; when they start to sizzle, add the red chile flakes, turmeric and tomatoes.
+Add cumin seeds; when they start to sizzle, add the red pepper flakes, turmeric and tomatoes.
 Cook until the tomatoes are soft and release their juices, about 5 minutes.
 Increase the heat to medium-high and cook, stirring constantly, until the mixture starts to caramelize, about 3 to 5 minutes more.
 (If using fresh tomatoes that are extra juicy, the caramelization may take longer.)

 Add salt and sugar, peanuts and sesame seeds and mix well.
 Cook for about 1 minute longer then remove from heat.
 Cool for about 5 minutes then blend in a food processor until smooth.
 There may be a few sesame seeds that remain whole.
 Adjust salt and sugar if desired.